Puerto Maldonado: Climate

 Puerto Maldonado is in the tropical Amazon Basin.
-The climate is hot and humid at all times.
+The average yearly temperatures and the average yearly rainfall give it a tropical rainforest climate.
+The weather is usually warm and always humid.
 The average annual temperature is 26 C, with the months of August and September being the hottest.
 Annual rainfall exceeds 2000 mm.
 The wet season is from October to April.
 It has a tropical monsoon climate (Am in the Köppen climate classification).

 The main part of the town is located on a slightly elevated area that does not normally flood in the wet season.
 Road travel often becomes impossible during this time.
 A low water season occurs between June and August.

 A common phenomenon, known locally as a surazo or friaje, occurs when polar winds blow in from the mountainous south.
 The temperature drops to as low as 8 C for several days.

 Industry

 The chief industries in Puerto Maldonado are logging, artisanal small-scale gold mining, Brazil nut collecting, boat building, and eco-tourism.
 The area is virtually logged out; only one mill remains.
 The area was at one time was known for its mahogany.

 The area was exploited for collection of latex (rubber) by tapping trees in the late 19th-century and early 20th-century rubber boom, but South American production was undercut after seeds were smuggled out and rubber plantations were developed in southeast Asia.
 Rubber collection has long since ended.

 At least 30,000 gold miners are active in the region around Puerto Maldonado.

 Tourism and related boat construction are the major sources of income in the early 21st-century economy.
 Several tourist eco-lodges are located around Puerto Maldonado and in the reserves.